 These were delayed.
 World War I and the failures of modernist axioms called into question the universality of reason, leading to a pessimism about ordinary reasoning and an elevation of all the mechanisms of belief that came to inform the virtuous circle.
 If reason was formed by experience instead of forming it, then we cannot depend on our reasoning to either organize our own moral existence or resolve conflicts with others who organize theirs differently.
 What followed was a century-long obsession with power in all of its manifestations and with will as the determinant of value.
 And as night follows day, the century saw the full flowering of theories of moral identity rooted in class, culture, race, gender, or some other determinant, culminating in the pragmatism of emotivism: an ethic of pure desire divorced from rational consideration.

 But clearly in our public relationships, we need to reconcile reason with public morality: not the private reasoning of the virtual circle but the universal reasoning now emerging from neuroscience and genetics as a species-specific and universal functionality of the human person.
 The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the preferential freedom that is the universal property of every person.
 Indeed, it is the capacity that makes us persons.
 To steer private preference by universal reason need not plunge us into hopeless disagreement.
 The most devout believer in either absolutist or pragmatic morality must temper her rush to preference with some restraint when facing those of a differing moral standard.
 That happens today.
-But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which your will trumps mine or vice versa or where I see it as an imposition of false religious claims upon true ones or upon my own agency.
+But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which competing wills contend, where false authority challenges true, or where any authority challenges individual autonomy.
 These are inevitable results of belief wrongly applied, of belief elevated above reason.